vishalcloudyuga/dcos-docs/1.8/usage/service-discovery/haproxy-adminrouter.md

 The HTTP Proxy must perform on-the-fly HTTP request and response header modification because DC/OS is not aware of the custom hostname and port that is being used by user agents to address the HTTP proxy.

 These instructions provide a tested [HAProxy](http://www.haproxy.org/) configuration example that handles the named request/response rewriting.
 This example ensures that the communication between HAProxy and DC/OS Admin Router is TLS-encrypted.
-It uses the DC/OS [CA certificate](/1.8/administration/tls-ssl/) so that HAProxy can verify the TLS certificate presented by Admin Router.

 1. Install HAProxy [1.6.9](http://www.haproxy.org/#down).